The-Apiary/buzz/README.md

 ## Fixes

 - [ ] investigate: Uncaught Error: Attempted to handle event `loadedData` on <Buzz.Episode:ember612:2773> while in state root.loaded.updated.uncommitted.
-- [x] JS Episode and QueuedEpisode should share info (changing one's duration should change the others)
+      - Did I fix this already?
+I think it was caused by changing an Ember object's attributes after saving it, but before the server responded to the save.
+      - Could be fixed by preventing all saves until the server responds.
 - [ ] Move podcast rss parsing code out of instance methods into class methods
 - [ ] Clean episode_data code in episode controller
 - [ ] Replace emblem with hamlbars
 - [ ] Why does The Moth podcast not work? (viewing the audio_url in a browser doesn't work either)
 - [ ] Add current time to rails logger
 - [ ] Reduce initial load time
-- [ ] Seperate episode_data and episode in Ember
+- [ ] Separate episode_data and episode in Ember
+- [x] JS Episode and QueuedEpisode should share info (changing one's duration should change the others)